roman/Haskell-etc/README.md

 value entry, `etc` will consider an environment variable with the given name.

-After this entry is defined in your spec, you must then call the `Etc.resolveEnv` function with the result of `Etc.readConfigSpec` as a parameter.
+After this entry is defined in your spec, you must then call the `System.Etc.resolveEnv` function with the result of `System.Etc.readConfigSpec` as a parameter.

 #### Example